 Tarrant County is the third-most populous county in the great State of Texas.
 It goes without saying that more people means more deaths and more deaths means more probates.
 Hence the reason Tarrant County has among the highest numbers of probate cases in the state of Texas.

-While Texas probate laws are largely uniform throughout the state, since each probate cases are handled in their respective county, it is important to understand the differences in how probate cases are handed in each county.
+While Texas probate laws are largely uniform throughout the state, since each probate case is handled in their respective county, it is important to understand the differences in how probate cases are handed in each county.